-After you admittance into the program at Purdue, an academic advisor will help you look through classes to create a Plan of Study (POS) to best fit your educational needs and career goals.
+The Master of Nuclear Engineering degree (MNE) will offer a wide range of flexibility in course options.
+After your admittance into the program in the Purdue College of Engineering, an academic advisor will help you look through classes to create a Plan of Study (POS) to best fit your educational needs and career goals.
 Every POS varies based on student interest, time, and course load.

-Course Curriculum Option:
+Nuclear Engineering Degree Course Curriculum

 Total 30 Credits

 - NUCL50100 - Nuclear Engineering Principles - The first course for graduate students desiring a nuclear engineering sequence and an elective for students in science or engineering.
 The course is structured in four parts: Nuclear structure and radiation, biological effects and medical applications of radiation; basics of neutron and reactor physics, neutron diffusion and reactor criticality; nuclear materials and waste; and reactor systems and safety.